Thurston's fragmentation and c-principles: Appendix

 Hence, by \cite[Proposition 3.3.4.5]{MR2522659}, it is enough to show that

 is a weak equivalence.
-Let $\pi_0(V)=k$, then since $V$ is diffeomorphic to a disjoint union of Euclidean spaces, for any manifold $X$, the space of embeddings $\text{Emb}(V,X)$ fibers over the unordered configuration space $\text{Conf}_k(X)$.
-Hence, to prove the weak equivalence \ref{eq:1}, it is enough to show that
+Suppose that $V$ is homeomorphic to $S\times \bR^n$ for a finite set $S$.
+For any open subset $U$ in $M$, let $\text{Conf}(S,U)$ denote the space of embeddings of the set $S$ into $U$.
+Lurie showed (\cite[Remark 5.4.1.11]{lurie2016higher}) that the diagram

+where the vertical maps are given by evaluation at $0$, is a homotopy cartesian diagram.
+Hence, the weak equivalence in \ref{eq:1} is equivalent to proving